JackScottAU/Amethyst/Docs/Notes.md

 6. Multitasking
 7. Drivers for storage

+## Multitasking

+Thread.h contains stuff for creating, destroying and switching threads, and is processor-specific.

+Scheduler.h contains the main scheduler, and can have threads added and removed, and is processor agnostic.

 ## Booting - x86_32

 Booting is always done via multiboot.
 This gives us several options: